 The exception to the rule

 I said above that there were exceptions to the rule of higher the number, smaller the needle.
 In an interesting turn of events, knitting needles struggled on the sidelines whilst the needle size war was going on, and no one ever settled on a size.
 As a result in the UK the larger the number the smaller the needle, but in the US the larger the needle.
-Most now use milimeter thickness, however Japan uses a system of increasing numbers meaning larger needles, before then changing to milimeters at 7mm wide.
+Most now use millimeter thickness, however, Japan uses a system of increasing numbers meaning larger needles, before then changing to millimeters at 7mm wide.
 This means they have both an 8mm needle, and a size 8, which is only 4.5mm thick.